 - Cream together the Earth Balance (or butter) and granulated sugar.

-- Add the egg or egg replacer and vanilla extract, and mix in until incorporated.
+- Add the flax egg and vanilla extract, and mix in until incorporated.

-- In another bowl, sift together flour, milk powder, baking powder, and salt (unless using Earth Balance or salted butter) then gradually beat in the dry mixture into the egg/butter/sugar mixture until you get a soft, slightly crumbly dough.
+- In another bowl, sift together flour, soy milk powder, baking powder, and then gradually beat in the dry mixture into the egg/butter/sugar mixture until you get a soft, slightly crumbly dough.

 - Bring the dough together until you get a big round.
 Divide into two flat discs and cover in plastic wrap to let chill in the fridge for at least an hour.

 - Remove from the fridge after 1 hour and roll until 1/4 inch thick and cut into your desired shapes.